Official UK Government Partner

 Medicine

-I was one of few students to actually undertake the A-levels exams in November 2020 after my exams were cancelled due to Coronavirus.
-I am dyslexic so I have weird and wonderful ways to remind critical information and I hope I am able to support prospective doctors (dyslexic or non) to achieve their dream to become a medical professional.
+I was one of the few students to undertake the A-level exams in November 2020 after my exams were cancelled due to Coronavirus.
+I am dyslexic so I have weird and wonderful ways to remember critical information and I hope I can support prospective doctors (dyslexic or non) to achieve their dream of becoming a medical professional.

-I hope we can work well together and achieve what you set your mind to, just like I did. πŸ™‚
+I hope we can work well together and achieve what you want, just like I did. 🙂

 premium